aapsu/n4swiki/articles/boat.md

 ###### Oct 12th, 2012

-Day 3: Stockholm by boat
+Day 3: I'm on a boat mofo!
 ------------------------

 ![](img/boat1.jpg "Dog living on a houseboat at the harbour")